 Employers will be required to disclose their proportionate share of pension liabilities or assets, deferred inflows and outflows of resources, and pension expense.
 Employers will also need to provide a description of the pension plans along with additional information about each of the pension-related amounts shown in their financial statements.

-Reports for Report Date 6/30/19 are presently being audited and are expected to be available in mid August.
-All but 17 employers are part of the Tier 3 Risk Pool, which is a separate cost-sharing plan for Tier 3 members that is a new plan for Report Date 6/30/19.
-For those employers that want to begin auditing contributions, the unaudited schedules are available.
-Audited schedules for the Risk Pool will also be available in mid August.
+All but 17 public safety employers are part of the Public Safety Tier 3 Risk Pool, which is a separate cost-sharing plan for Tier 3 members that is a new plan beginning for the Report Date from 6/30/17 and after.

 GASB Reports by Individual Employer (PSPRS & CORP)